BUTTER - AND SUBSTITUTES

 WHAT IS GHEE?

-Ghee, also called clarified butter, is a product used extensively in India and some other nations.
-It is just butter with the milk solids removed.
-As a result, it is clear in color and has less of a buttery taste.
+Ghee, also called clarified butter, is butter with the milk solids removed.
+As a result, it is almost clear in color and has less of a buttery taste.

-Butter, in fact, has a few advantages over ghee.
-The milk solids contain some added nutrients, which are lost when one makes it into ghee.
+2. The milk solids in butter contain some added nutrients, which are lost when one makes it into ghee.

 IS AVOIDING BUTTER THE WAY TO CONTROL CHOLESTEROL?